 In keeping with our heritage, Chesapeake Academy students are an interconnected community of learners.
 Our school, guided by a purposeful social and ethical curriculum, is a place where friendships and consideration for others thrive and responsibility and leadership develop.
 We embrace each other’s beliefs and differences and discover that our diversity enriches us.
 The school’s community, formed by a unique partnership of parents, students, teachers, alumni and neighbors, works together to help children achieve academic excellence and personal growth.
 We believe students learn best when teachers, parents, and children work in harmony.

-From Pre-Kindergarten 3 & 4 through Eighth Grade, Chesapeake Academy students develop and articulate ideas.
+From Pre-K 3 & 4 through Eighth Grade, Chesapeake Academy students develop and articulate ideas.
 The inclusion of visual and performing arts in the curriculum encourages self-discovery and creative expression.
 The physical education and athletic programs promote life-long personal fitness and character development.
 School-wide experiences and community service opportunities encourage students to be comfortable expressing their ideas in front of others as well as assuming future leadership roles.

 Chesapeake Academy believes that an enriched and challenging academic curriculum, within a nurturing, child-centered environment, provides the foundation for future successes.